Saturday, February 28, 2009

 My Dream Boy slept through the night for the first time.
 He has been an excellent sleeper since day one but this morning I had to wake him up because I was about to burst.

-Theses smiles just melt you when you walk into his line of site.
+These smiles just melt you when you walk into his line of site.

-People can't help but comment about what an good baby he is.
+People can't help but comment about what a good baby he is.
 They are absolutely right.
 The Lord blessed us with this sweet angel at the most stressful time in our lives.
 If he had been needy in any way I would not have come out sane after this international move.

 I know that I adored all my babies as much as Graham but this kid has something special and we all can feel it.
 The boys really love him and enjoy making him smile and laugh.